 There is a lot of stigma and taboo around mental health and many of us are embarrassed to ask for help when it all gets to be too much.
 Physical problems are a lot easier to recognize and identify, but “in the mind” is too often taken to mean “imaginary” or “not real”.
 In fact, mental health issues like depression, stress and anxiety are extremely common and can lead to serious consequences if we don’t take the time to deal with them.

 It’s also worth remembering that the body and mind are far more closely linked than we often consider.
 Physical ailments can have psychological causes and vice versa.
 Physical exercise can help to counter stress, anxiety and depression, while counseling and medication from your doctor are also available.
 Meditation is a great healer also.
 The important thing is to recognize the problem, and talk to someone about it.
 Mental health issues are not a sign of weakness but a natural reaction to a stressful world.
-Thankfully there is an increasing amount of help available.
+Thankfully there is an increasing amount of help available, whether it’s online therapy or therapy cats.

 So if you’re feeling run down, suffering from a cold or a persistent cough, or if your body aches and doesn’t move so well as it should, ask for the time off to let it get better.
 Carrying on is sometimes the worst and least productive thing that you can do in the long run.
 Your body can often heal itself, but it needs to be given the time and the resources to do so.